HimanshuGoel/my-full-stack-learning-app/TROUBLESHOOTING.md

 ## Issue `No matching version found for @abc@1.2.3`

 It means npm can't find the stable version you're looking for, even though it's on GitLab innersource.
-This usually happens if you started with a beta-xxxx version for testing and now need the stable version that came out after testing.
+This usually happens if you started with a beta-xxx version for testing and now need the stable version after testing.
 To fix this, cleaning the npm cache usually does the trick.

 ```shell
 npm cache clean --force